Panel de Arbitraje

 - Companies selling EKOenergy

-- Electricity producers (or their representatives) in the case of decisions about the eligibility of their production device
+- Electricity producers (or their representatives) in the case of decisions about the eligibility of their production installations.

 If parties responsible for the complaint don’t agree with the Board’s reaction, and if they belong to one of the three above mentioned categories, they can refer the case to EKOenergy’s Arbitration Panel.